Fast and Consistent Algorithm for the Latent Block Model: Conclusion and discussion

+First of all, \textit{Largest Gaps} is a co-clustering algorithm, which has nice theoretical properties: its computational cost is much lower than most known algorithms and it provides a consistent procedure under the Latent Block Model, for all inference tasks: model selection, classification and estimation of the model parameters.
+Since the algorithm is simple, the consistency is rather easy to obtain.
+Note that in this article, only binary matrices have been studied, but the model as well as the method and the proofs can be directly extended for distributions which have the same concentration properties, for example compactly-supported distributions, where the support is known.

+As a consistent algorithm, the advantage of the \textit{LG} algorithm is the simplicity: it is a simple and original way to exploit the concentration of the marginal distributions of the matrix $\bx$ under LBM.
+But it lacks robustness: a single outlier in the marginal distribution can affect the whole classification, which is not desirable by the use on real-world datasets.
+Moreover, the procedure is essentially based on the choice of threshold and simulations have shown that there is still room for improvement in this choice.
+Many other algorithms, also based on this nice feature, could be used instead and might be better in practice, but harder to analyze from a theoretical point of view.
+For example, fitting a binomial mixture model on the variables $\Tund,\dots\Tnd$ with an EM-algorithm, could be fruitful as well.

+The contribution of this article actually goes beyond the \textit{LG} algorithm.
+It shows special features of the latent structure of the LBM, and their consequences.
+In particular, when the asymptotic regime of the model is reached, the latent structure is almost obvious, and moreover it can be pick either one but not the two from a summary of the data.
+Indeed even basic algorithms like \textit{LG} can retrieve the latent clusters from variables $\Tund,\dots\Tnd$ (sums of the rows and of the columns of the matrix $\bx$), whereas most known classification algorithms are unusable, because of their complexity.

+A consequence of this remark is that the LBM should be used sparingly on very large real data sets: if the number of clusters requested is too small and if the blocks are sufficiently contrasted then the marginals should highlight the clusters.
+If this is not the case, the use of the LBM should be questioned.
+The bound of the theorem~\ref{thm:concentration} would give an estimate of the quality of the use of this model.

-The \textit{Largest Gaps} algorithm gives a consistent estimation of each parameter of the Latent Block Model with a complexity much lower than the other existing algorithms.
-Moreover, it appears that the substantial part of the complexity is the computation of the vector $(\Tund,\ldots,\Tnd)$.\\ However, it appears in the simulations that the estimation of the number of classes is underestimated and it would be interesting to estimate the class in row with a mixture model on the variables $(\Tund,\ldots,\Tnd)$; this will be the subject of a future work.
-The tricky part will be to deal with the dependences between these variables.
+Finally, it appears in the simulations that the estimate of the number of clusters is underestimated.
+Moreover, the distribution of marginals from real-world data rarely has such obvious deviations as assumed by the model asymptotic.
+To overcome this problem, it would be interesting to estimate the row clusters with a mixture model on the variables $(\Tund,\ldots,\Tnd)$; this will be the subject of future work.

 \FloatBarrier